ajaygunalan/AjVault/AjVault/Jobs.md

 - Embedded Linux Systems / Yocto Project
 - Experience with DevOps practices and tools: Version control, automated builds and testing, CI/CD with Gitlab, Jenkins, etc.
 - Good German and English language skillsLeidenschaft für Robotik

+###### 12. Senior software developer robotics by https://www.intermodalics.eu/
+Roles & Responsibilities

+-   The Senior software developer robotics is a generalist robotics engineer that can develop reusable and efficient algorithms and architectures, leveraging existing libraries and open-source where possible.
+-   You apply and integrate software components to different kinds of assets or robotic platforms
+-   You mentor junior engineers via pairing, design review, and code review

+Apply for this position if you
+-   Share our passion for the interdisciplinary engineering challenges involved with robotics today.
+-   Have a ‘can-do’ mentality to solve and demonstrate hands-on robotics software projects.
+-   Love interacting with people around the globe to help and build robotics technology for a wide variety of industries.
+-   Feel at ease joining a passionate technical discussion & love working in team.

+You’re bringing us…
+-   MSc or PhD in Computer Science or Robotics
+-   Fluent on Linux systems and an experienced C++ programmer and have Python knowledge
+-   5+ years of experience developing software architectures and algorithms on robotics
+-   You take ownership of a given mission and the tasks to achieve that mission
+-   You take initiative to identify and solve important problems, coordinating with others on cross-cutting technical issues
+-   Analytical mindset and eager to learn
+-   You can work independently while being a team player with good reporting skills
+-   English Language proficiency (written & verbal)